 Solid dielectric cables may develop a permanent set after long periods of storage and may become unusable.

-High pressure fluid filled:

-Spools need to be rotated to prevent fluid settling per manufacture’s recommendation, and spools typically must be stored indoors.

-Lead sheath to cover cable needs to removed when installing

-Typically a longer lead time for HPFF
+High pressure fluid filled cable systems present unique sparing and storage challenges, and equipment lead time is longer than for dielectric cable.

 Reactors –

 Series reactors – can be bypassed and consideration for reduced system impedance can be worked to.